ni-lab/guanine/docs/task_comparison.rst

  `cadd-snv`_
   \*THE\* synthetic variant interpretation task, and one of the best training datasets for SNV models to-date.
 If you want to predict deleteriousness or rare variants in humans, start here.

+`cadd-indel`_
+  Similar to cadd-snv, but focusing on short insertion-deletetion variants (i.e. non-substitutions).

  `clinvar-snv`_
   A heavily sanitized & balanced noncoding pathogenicity dataset for scoring variant models.
 It's small, but that just means its quality is higher.